thanhtutdt96/motorcycle-store-management/README.md

 # Motorcycle Store Management app
 An easy-to-use tool help manage your store and administer staff, motorbike categories, products, suppliers, customers, orders, with a Office 2010 inpsired theme.
+Built with C# WinForm and DevExpress.

 ## Prerequisite
 - DevExpress